sakulmore/FullPack/README.md

 This Full Pack includes the latest versions of AMXModX, Reunion, VoiceTranscoder, etc... for Counter-Strike 1.6.
 Everything that this pack contains can be found below.

-This Full Pack also includes the corrected geop.inc and GeoLite2-City.mmdb files.
+This Full Pack also includes the corrected geoip_amxx_i386.so and GeoLite2-City.mmdb files.

 I update this pack every Sunday evening (if there is/are a new version/s available).